camwestwood/xapi/recipes/vle/assignment-graded.md

 </tr>
 <tr>
 	<td>context.extension.courseArea [0..1]</td>
 	<td>Umbrella course/parent area by its an UDD Module Instance ID or VLE Module ID.
-More information can be found on the <a href="vocabulary.md#course-area">vocabularies page</a>..</td>
+More information can be found on the [vocabularies page](/vocabulary.md#coursearea).</td>
 	<td>JSON object</td>
 <tr>
 </table>